rage/java-programming/data/part-8/1-recap.md

 <!-- Toteutetaan edellä kuvattu interaktiivinen ohjelma kahden nestesäiliön käsittelyyn uudestaan.
 Tällä kertaa luodaan ohjelman toteutusta varten luokka "Sailio", jonka vastuulla on säiliön sisällön ylläpito. -->

 Let's redo the previous program for handling two liquid containers.
-This time we'll create a class "Container", which is responsible for managing the contents of a container.
+This time we'll create a class `Container`, which is responsible for managing the contents of a container.

 <h2>Container</h2>

 <!-- Toteuta luokka Sailio.
 Säiliöllä tulee olla parametriton konstruktori sekä seuraavat metodit: -->
-Make a class called Container.
+Make a class called `Container`.
 The class must have a constructor which does not take any parameters, and the following methods:

 <!-- - `public int sisalto()` palauttaa säiliössä olevan nesteen määrän kokonaislukuna. -->
  -  `public int contains()` which returns the amount of liquid in a container as an integer.